dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 ----------------

-The computation of time per sample used for the results below follows the conventions from the paper.
-In the `Benchmarking Verification Report <https://cdn.prod.website-files.com/68836d4838193cb461ebc7d2/69dd6ffef477113de9cb64a0_IonQ_Benchmarking_TTS_Verification_Report.pdf>`_, the time per shot is computed by taking the total runtime, subtracting some unspecified overhead time and dividing by the number of shots, which is 5,000.
-This gives a time per shot of 0.89 seconds for IonQ Forte.
+The computation of time per sample used for the results below follows the conventions from [Abo2026]_ and the `Benchmarking Verification Report <https://cdn.prod.website-files.com/68836d4838193cb461ebc7d2/69dd6ffef477113de9cb64a0_IonQ_Benchmarking_TTS_Verification_Report.pdf>`_.
+Therefore, the time per shot is computed by taking the total runtime, subtracting some unspecified overhead time and dividing by the number of shots, which is 5,000.
+This gives a time per shot of 0.89 seconds for IonQ Forte-1.
 Since it is unclear how much overhead was removed, the time per sample for D-Wave's Advantage2 system is taken to be the annealing time plus the readout time.
 For max cut on the 4-regular graph with 36 nodes and 20 :math:`\mu s` annealing time, the time per sample is 23.7 nanoseconds for the Advantage2 QPU.